-Similarly, the WG proposed additions with regards to maternal nutrition counseling; i.e. adding questions on maternal diet, Tier 1 - maternal dietary counselling during pregnancy physical activity, supplements, and breastfeeding.
+Similarly, the WG proposed additions with regards to maternal nutrition counseling; i.e. adding questions on maternal diet, physical activity, supplements, and breastfeeding.
 See proposed question in slide at right.

-6xx During this pregnancy, did a health care YES NO 2 provider or community worker talk with NO (SKIP TO you about what foods to eat?
-DON'T KNOW 6xx) 6xx What topics did he or she talk to you about?
+6xx During this pregnancy, did a health care provider or community worker talk with you about what foods to eat?
+YES NO DON'T KNOW NO 2 (SKIP TO 6xx) 6xx What topics did he or she talk to you about?
 1) TOPIC LIST FOCUSED ON DIETARY ADVICE